BodyCopy/lori-website/site/content/post/miami-and-british-virgin-island.md

 ---
-title: Miami and British Virgin Islands
+title: Miami and British Virgin Islands-January 2019
 date: 2019-02-04T20:41:07.515Z
 description: >-
   Travelled the open seas with Giles, Maureen and Greg Santyr from Jan.
 26 -